thepacketgeek/rust-tcpstream-demo/protocol/README.md

 ```

 # Serialization
-In the previous demos, we relied on `String::as_bytes()` to serialize the string characters to the byte slice `&[u8]` we passed to `TcpStream::write_all()`.
+In the previous demos, we relied on `String::as_bytes()` to serialize the `String` characters to the byte slice (`&[u8]`) we pass to `TcpStream::write_all()`.
 The structs defined above don't have any default serialization capabilities so this example focuses on how to implement that ourselves.

 ## Serialization/Deserialization Libraries
 **Quick detour**: As you'll soon find out, serializing our custom structs is a lot of work.
 The good news is that there are some really incredible, performant, and battle-tested libraries to make doing this easier!
-It's fun to see how this might be implemented, but I highly recommend checking out these libraries for your serialization needs:
+It's fun to study how this can be implemented, but I highly recommend checking out these libraries for your actual serialization needs:

 - [Serde](https://docs.rs/serde/1.0.114/serde/index.html)
 - [tokio_util::codec](https://docs.rs/tokio-util/0.3.1/tokio_util/codec/index.html)
 - [bincode](https://github.com/servo/bincode)

 ## Serializing the Request struct
-Serialization & Deserialization needs to be **symmetric** (i.e., it round-trips) so that the struct serialized by the client is deserialized by the server back into an identical struct:
+Serialization & Deserialization needs to be **symmetric** (i.e., it round-trips) so that the struct serialized by the client is deserialized by the server back into an identical struct.

-Serializing Symmetry (round-trip) pseudo-code
+Serializing Symmetry (round-trip) pseudo-code:
 ```rust
 let message = Request { ... };